roberto-butti/some-drops-of-php/src/content/docs/06-file/01-fil-stat.md

 var_dump(sprintf("%'07o",$filestat['mode'] & 0xF000));
 ```

-I have an anonymous function to retrieve the file type in a more descriptive way, using match constructor:
+I have an anonymous function to retrieve the file type in a more descriptive way, using a match constructor:

 ```php
 $getinfo = function ($filename) {